Blueleaf Case Study

 On the lower the 2 employees performed an excellent squat.
 When team handling in real life, people commonly maintain their feet close together which forces the load's weight onto the lower back.
 In the video above right, Gareth reminds them to adopt a 'wide base' (slightly wider than shoulder width apart) and the load is lowered down with best practice technique.

-The task shown in the photo below right involved lifting above head height.
+The task shown in the gallery to the right involved lifting above head height.
 From the HSE guidelines on appendix 3 (image below left) from the Manual Handling Operations Regulations, handling loads above head height should be avoided.
 From an Osteopath's point of view repetitive practice will create strain in the neck joints and muscles, and the shoulder soft tissues.

 Osteopathic Solutions Ltd